tim-janik/ListItemFilter/README.md

 ListItemFilter
 ==============

-Mediawiki special page to list filtered list items of wiki pages
+Mediawiki special page to list filtered list items of wiki pages.

+This Mediawiki special page extension has been developed against Mediawiki 1.19.2.